Action vs. Information

 Next post • Previous post • Index

-The truth is that daydreams—those misty thought-bubbles from which all novels spring—and the reality of churning out a book; e.g.; sitting down to write for months or years, require two completely different facets of a writer’s personality.
-Our Right Brain—the artsy-fartsy, huggin’ and feelin’ hemisphere—is content to sit on a comfy couch all day, dreaming about pirates or unicorns or maybe what happened that one night at summer camp.
+Our Right Brain—that artsy-fartsy, huggin’ and feelin’ hemisphere—is content to sit on a comfy couch all day, dreaming about pirates or unicorns or maybe what happened that one night at summer camp.
 Our Left Brain—the logical, mathematical, factual part—pays the bills.
-For many of us who write (or sing or paint or philosophize), our Left Brain may be underutilized—highly suspicious of why we’ve chosen to write a novel and how this career choice is going to pay the rent—and must, at some point, take the cerebral baton from our Right Brain and run with it.
+Sets the alarm clock.
+Saves for rainy days.
+For many of us who write (or sing or paint or photograph or philosophize), our Left Brain may be underutilized—and is probably suspicious of why we’ve chosen to write a novel and how this career choice is going to pay for the kids’ college tuition.
+Yet it must, sooner or later, take the cerebral baton from our Right Brain and run with it.

 And trust me, that race will be a marathon.